paoim/availity-homework-assignment/availity-csv-file-exercise-six/README.md

 mvn spring-boot:run
 - http://localhost:8088/
 - You will see two pages after click on "Go To CSV Demo" button:
-Original Contents just display all contents from CSV file Custom Contents will display modify contents such as sort by first and last name (ascending), and remove duplicate User Ids for the same Insurance Company.
+-- Original Contents just display all contents from CSV file.
+-- Custom Contents will display modify contents such as sort by first and last name (ascending), and remove duplicate User Ids for the same Insurance Company.
 - You also can upload your own CSV file with the same format.
 - You also can download CSV file for each Insurance Company.